jmbanda/globalhack6/README.md

 ##iii.
 App Name: Cura

 ##iv.
-App tagline: CURA: Care for people in distress when they need it the most
+App tagline: Cura: Care for people in distress when they need it the most

 ##v.
 App description (should be approximately 500 words);

-## How it works:
+## What it does / How it works:

+Cura is an intelligent platform for emergency case, shelter management and pre-prevention identification:

-Emergency Shelter Case Management:
+### Emergency Shelter Case Management:

 In case of extreme emergencies (weather or other) we provide facilities for people to send a regular SMS with a sentence to an emergency response number (406-530-1801).
 Our system will use Natural Language Processing (NLP) and Sentiment Analysis to parse the text message and identify three things:
 1. The Urgency of the situation and provide a score, based on the analysis of the message